mayssn/finalproject/README.md

 analysis and to (try to) make a predictive one.
 The descriptive analysis found different stages with different relationships between the two factors.
 First, a lack of relationship followed by a threshold of panic, with a strong negative correlation.
-What happens after has yet to unfold, we are still in the early stages of the pandemic- and because of that, we were unable to infer a predictive results.
+What happens after has yet to unfold, we are still in the early stages of the pandemic- and because of that, we were unable to infer predictive results.

 ### Introduction
 The world is facing a pandemic: COVID-19.
 Millions have lost their jobs, businesses are closing down,